Getting Found - A Guide To Local SEO

 Once your code is ready, test it using Google’s structured data testing tool, which will help you spot any bugs.

-Create locally-focussed content
+Create locally-focused content

 If we want to show search engines that we are highly relevant for a location, plus earn prominence through having others share our site, locally-focussed content can help.